Camille Hilaire: Career

 Hilaire began painting from a young age.
-Already at fifteen, he discovered the work of Albrecht Dürer in the Metz city library and began making copies of it.
-Some drawings he had hung up in a bookshop drew the attention of Jean Giono and Nicolas Untersteller, the director of the École des Beaux-Arts in Paris.
-It was thus that he enrolled at Beaux-Arts.
+At the age of fifteen, he discovered the work of Albrecht Dürer in the Metz city library and began making copies of it.
+Some drawings he had had displayed in a bookshop drew the attention of Jean Giono and Nicolas Untersteller, the director of the École des Beaux-Arts in Paris.
+He later enrolled at Beaux-Arts.

-Thanks to a scholarship, Hilaire travelled around Spain and Italy in 1933 and 1934 and drew inspiration from the art he encountered.
-Both his painting and tapestry express the beauty and diversity of the places through which he travelled.
+In 1933–1934, Hilaire travelled around Spain and Italy, with help of a scholarship, drawing inspiration from the art he encountered.
+Both his painting and tapestry were influenced by the places he visited.

-He was drafted into the army and participated in the campaign of France, was taken prisoner, escaped and returned to Paris in early 1941.
-Condemned to secrecy, he enrolled under a false name at the École des Beaux-Arts in Paris during the Occupation.
+He was drafted into the army and participated in the campaign of France.
+He was taken prisoner, escaped, and returned to Paris in early 1941.
+Wanting to hide his identity, he enrolled under a false name at the École des Beaux-Arts in Paris during the occupation.

-In 1942–1943, while remaining at Beaux-Arts, he also came under the tutelage of the Cubist artist André Lhote, with whom he became friends, and soon after his assistant.
-Hilaire's painting reveals influences from Cubism but without the rigidity typical of the early years of the movement.
+In 1942–1943, while remaining at Beaux-Arts, he came under the tutelage of the Cubist artist André Lhote, with whom he became friends, and soon after his assistant.
+Hilaire's painting reveals influences from Cubism.

 He was then appointed professor of Beaux-Arts in Nancy, where he taught from 1947 to 1958, and then Paris until 1968.

 He was awarded the Prix de Venise in 1948 and the Prix de la Casa de Velázquez in 1950.

 He held his first exhibition in Paris in 1951 at the Gallerie Valloton.
 He then exhibited at the preeminent international art fairs in Geneva, Cannes and Deauville.